-- 1.1.3 Has the condition of wetlands in your country, overall, changed since the last triennium? {1.1.3}

-- a) Ramsar Sites

-- b) wetlands generally

-Please comment on the sources of the information on which your answer is based in the green free- text box below.
+1.1.3 Has the condition of wetlands in your country, overall, changed since the last triennium? {1.1.3} a) Ramsar Sites b) wetlands generally Please comment on the sources of the information on which your answer is based in the green free- text box below.
 If there is a difference between inland and coastal wetland situations, please describe.
 If you are able to, please describe the principal driver(s) of the change(s).

-- 'Condition' corresponds to ecological character, as defined by the - Convention - 1.1.3 Additional information on a) and/or b):
+'Condition' corresponds to ecological character, as defined by the Convention a) No change b) No change 1.1.3 Additional information on a) and/or b):